Nils-Kolvenbach/website/src/tutorials/git-version-control/installation-configuration.md

 :::

 ::: note
 The `--global` flag will set the given information for everything you do on your system.
-If you only want to change the information for the project you are currently `cd`'d into, omit this flag.
+If you later on only want to change the information for the project you are currently `cd`'d into, omit this flag.
 :::

-### Initialize a new Git project
-Start by creating a folder that will contain all files we are going to add.
-Inside this folder

-You don't need to create an account for using Git itself on your machine right now.